killajoe/i3-xfce4-antergos/README.md

 ![i3-xfce4-joekamprad](https://i.imgur.com/Wd5tUxQ.jpg)

-Open 'Session and Startup', and go to the 'Session' tab.
+# Open 'Session and Startup', and go to the 'Session' tab.

-Note xfwm4 and xfdesktop.
-These processes will be replaced by the i3 Window Manager.
+xfwm4 and xfdesktop processes will be replaced by the i3 Window Manager!
-For xfwm4, click 'Immediately' and change it to the  'Never' option.
+* For xfwm4, click 'Immediately' and change it to the  'Never' option.
-For xfdesktop, click 'Immediately' and change it to the 'Never' option.
+* For xfdesktop, click 'Immediately' and change it to the 'Never' option.
+* For xfce4-panel, click 'Immediately' and change it to the 'Never' option.

-Click the button: 'Save Session'.
+* Click the button: 'Save Session'.

-Go to the 'Application Autostart' tab to activate the i3 window manager in the next stage.
+* Go to the 'Application Autostart' tab:

-Note that you leave the xfce4-panel and Xfsettingsd as they are.

-Activate the i3 window manager
+# Activate the i3 window manager
- In the 'Session and Startup' window, make sure you are in the 'Application Autostart' tab.

-Click the button 'Add' to add i3 to the list of startup applications.
+* Click the button 'Add' to add i3 to the list of startup applications.
-Fill out the form:
+* Fill out the form:
-Name: i3 (or whatever you want to call i3)
-Description: Tiling Window Manager (or whatever you want)
-Command: i3 (must be "i3", as below)
+**Name:**  i3 (or whatever you want to call i3) **Description:** Tiling Window Manager (or whatever you want) **Command:** i3 (must be "i3", as below)

-Click the button: OK
+* Click the button: OK

-You should scroll down to the bottom of the list and verify that i3 is listed and checked.
-(Yes, the intimidating terminal command to start i3 is . . . i3.)
-Click the button: Close
+* Click the button: Close